aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttag/_index.md

 | --- | --- | --- |
 | value | java.lang.String | The name of the style applied to the structured document tag. |

-### setTag(String value) {#setTag-java.lang.String-}
+### setTag(String value) {#setTag-java.lang.String}
 ```
 public void setTag(String value)
 ```

 Specifies a tag associated with the current SDT node.
-Can not be null.
+Can not be  null .
 A tag is an arbitrary string which applications can associate with SDT in order to identify it without providing a visible friendly name.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | java.lang.String | The corresponding java.lang.String value. |

-### setTitle(String value) {#setTitle-java.lang.String-}
+### setTitle(String value) {#setTitle-java.lang.String}
 ```
 public void setTitle(String value)
 ```

 Specifies the friendly name associated with this **SDT**.
-Can not be null.
+Can not be  null .

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | java.lang.String | The corresponding java.lang.String value. |

-### setUncheckedSymbol(int characterCode, String fontName) {#setUncheckedSymbol-int-java.lang.String-}
+### setUncheckedSymbol(int characterCode, String fontName) {#setUncheckedSymbol-int-java.lang.String}
 ```
 public void setUncheckedSymbol(int characterCode, String fontName)
 ```